1. Casaurina

 Bango comes with a very specific dance style.
 It’s easy.

+step and pop, step and pop.
 The music is quite slow so you should be able to keep the beat.
 You can mix it up a little by stepping backwards or forwards or slowly turning around.
 You can hang your arms to the side or bend them at the waist.
 But all the movement should be in the hips and the butt.
 You dance alone, not touching anyone, but you can dance beside or across from your partner.

 The songs all sound pretty similar to me, so it’s hard to know when one song ends and the next begins.
 I tend to steer clear of asking anyone to dance, so I can avoid the awkwardness of trying to figure out when the song ends and it’s appropriate to go sit down.